8y8x/sigmally-fixes/README.md

 log IPs or other usage, hence I made this repo public.

 If you have problems, please contact me on Discord (@8y8x) instead of making an issue or pull request.

+# Compiling WebAssembly
+WebAssembly is used for the heavy lifting (managing and rendering cells), as JavaScript is simply far too slow on lower-end devices.
+The module is written for compatibility with all [feature extensions](https://webassembly.org/features/) disabled.

+To compile it to `b64-wasm.txt`, run `build.sh`.